Overstock vs. Clearance: What’s the Real Difference?

 What is Clearance Inventory?

 Clearance is for products you no longer want to keep.
 These may be old, out-of-season, or close to expiry.
 You sell them at low prices to clear them fast.
 The goal is to make space, not profit.
 Sometimes, clearance products are not going to be restocked.
 You want to get rid of them quickly.
 But if done poorly, clearance can hurt your brand.
-That’s why businesses work with experts like Dynamic Distributors to handle clearance items better.
+That’s why businesses work with experts to handle clearance items better.

 What is the Real Difference Between Overstock and Clearance?